apache/usergrid/utils/usergrid-util-python/usergrid_tools/import_export/Exporter.md

 # Source Configuration File

-The source endpoint and credentials for onr or more orgs is required to be placed in a file whose path is specified on the command line when running the script.
+The source endpoint and credentials for one or more orgs is required to be placed in a file whose path is specified on the command line when running the script.

 Example source configuration files: